-1423 THEATRE IV
+1426 THEATRE IV

-Pre-requisite(s): Theatre III Credit: One Fine Arts elective
+Grades 11-12 Prerequisite(s): Theatre III

 Students, through research, performance, and evaluation, develop artistic criteria that are applied to performing and directing.
 They study and respond to a variety of theatrical experiences, showcasing and applying their collaborative, analytical, interpretive, and problem-solving skills.